SEE ATTACHMENTS BELOW OR CLICK ON THE TABS FOR MORE DETAILED CURRICULUM INFORMATION

 For some foundation subjects, we still teach them through discreet weekly lessons as this may be dependent on specialists teaching them.

 Each class teacher delivers English and Maths in daily, whole class sessions.
 These sessions cater for the variety of needs within the class.
 All classes have access to a teaching assistant during these sessions, who can be used to support our lower ability children and challenge our higher achievers.
 Every class in the school delivers their English and Maths at the same time in the day, including sessions for guided reading and phonics.

-From September 2018, we will be launching some new initiatives to further improve our teaching provision and to increase the progress our pupils make.
+Since September 2018, we have been employing some new initiatives to further improve our teaching provision and to increase the progress our pupils make.

 Storytime Phonics will be used to enhance the quality of Phonics being taught through our EYFS and KS1 classes up to Year 2.
 Please see this link for further information on it. https://www.tts-group.co.uk/StoryTime+Phonics.html

-Each day we will be using a short (20 minutes) Attack Read/Spell session to ensure our pupils leave Primary school with strengths in their writing and understanding of a wider range of vocabulary.
-Our new strategy will have the desired impact of improving spellings across the school, as well as phonic ability, word recognition, reading, handwriting, grammar and punctuation, sentence structure, word definition, etymology, and dictionary use.
+Each day we will be using a short (20 minutes) No Nonsense spelling session to ensure our pupils leave Primary school with strengths in their writing and understanding of a wider range of vocabulary.
+Our strategy will have the desired impact of improving spellings across the school, as well as phonic ability, word recognition, reading, handwriting, grammar and punctuation, sentence structure, word definition, etymology, and dictionary use.
 This will involve Years 2 to Year 6 and enables differentiation across the school to personalise our pupils' learning experience further.

 What is Cooperative Learning?